Holo-Light-GmbH/StylusToolKit-Unity/Docs/STYLUS_CONTROLLER.md

 > :information_source: You can find such an example in the following Scene: `FullExamples -> InteractionsContent -> SpawnCoffeeBtn`

 Thats it!
-Now, the Button will work with Stylus and the other configured Input Controllers.
+Now, the Button will work with Stylus XR and the other configured Input Controllers.
 The result should look like this:

 <p align="center">